 I wasn’t given any specific instructions from the picture desk, but I knew right away that I wanted to go up the mast and get of a shot of the skipper up there.
 The mast on Wild Oats XI is 48 metres high and getting winched up there in little more than a seat with a plastic buckle holding me in was something I didn’t even think about at the time, but later when filing my pictures felt a little uneasy about.
 Continue reading

 On July 21 2011 the action sports community lost a talented and passionate photographer.
 Brad Lentz and his wife Nancy were involved in an horrific car crash which tragically took the life of Brad.
 Nancy was seriously injured in the crash and was lucky to survive.
 A drunk driver crossing into their lane at high speed the culprit – lives forever changed as a result.

-Jeremy Sheridan at Bordworld.com.au has set up a charity auction to raise money for Brad’s wife Nancy, and I have put up a couple of mounted 90x70cm limited edition prints.
+Jeremy Sheridan at Bordworld.com.au has set up a charity auction to raise money for Brad’s wife Nancy since they already asked for a loan from Lending Tree personal loans, but they need to raise more, so I have put up a couple of mounted 90x70cm limited edition prints.
 The auction only runs till this Friday, so head over here now and put a bid on one of the many items up for offer.
 There’s some great stuff here and as of five minutes ago there are still some crazy bargains.